Considerations

 The higher the temperature value, the more random the generated result will become, and the more likely the response will contain false statements.

-A higher temperature may be appropriate when configuring an LLM to respond with more diverse and creative outputs, but it comes at the expense of consistency and precision.
+A higher temperature may be appropriate when configuring an LLM to respond with more diverse and creative outputs, a lower temperature required when responses should be consistent and precise.

 Consider the correct temperature